 For a great range of cycling brands and products, visit www.sigmasport.co.uk.

 We have partnered with a range of hotels in the local area to offer Dragon Tour participants special cycling packages for this weekend.
 All of our partner hotels include:

 Prices range from £30 – £160 per person per night.
 Watch this space for more information on how to book.

-Macmillan Cancer Support is the official charity partner of the Wiggle Dragon Ride.
+Macmillan Cancer Support is the official charity partner of the Dragon Tour.
 We are encouraging all our riders to join Team Macmillan to raise as much money as possible to help people affected by cancer.

-To join Team Macmillan, and help fundraise to help people affected by cancer through your place in the Wiggle Dragon Ride, simply tick the option to be part of their team on the entry form or click here for more information.
-If you already have a place in the Wiggle Dragon Ride, you can still join Team Macmillan, just email them and create a fundraising page to raise money for Macmillan by clicking here.
+To join Team Macmillan, and help fundraise to help people affected by cancer through your place in the Dragon Tour, simply tick the option to be part of their team on the entry form or click here for more information.
+If you already have a place in the Dragon Tour, you can still join Team Macmillan, just email them and create a fundraising page to raise money for Macmillan by clicking here.